Thailand

 Does the 60-day visa exemption waive the onward ticket requirement?▾

-Is a bus ticket to Laos or Cambodia accepted as proof of exit?▾
+Is a bus ticket proof of onward travel for Thailand?▾

 Do low-cost airlines in Thailand check onward tickets?▾